Foundry Testing Lab

-Foundry plants produce metal castings by melting metal and pouring it into a mold where it solidifies to create a shape.
+The foundry industry is where metal castings are produced through the process of melting metal and pouring it into molds, allowing it to solidify and take shape.
+These castings play a role in the production of vehicles, trains, pipes, appliances, and more.
 Metalworking goes back to ancient times, and many historical periods like the Bronze Age and Iron Age are named for advancements in metal technology.
 The foundry industry traces its roots back thousands of years to Mesopotamia, with the first castings produced in 3,200 B.C.
 Many civilizations developed metalworking and casting techniques that are still in use today, with a few changes due to technological developments.
 Work done by foundries is also referred to as metalcasting.

 In the United States, this industry is composed primarily of small businesses that, in total, employ almost 490,000 people and contribute $44.3 billion to the economy.
 The castings a foundry plant creates are an essential component of the majority of durable goods, such as: